 Microsoft Office 365 is a suite of subscription-based software services that requires monthly or periodic payment of fees.
 Even though it provides cloud integration to the traditional suite of Office 20XX applications, it’s a distinctly different product.
 Office 365 largely consists of cloud-based services and the deluxe E3 plan includes a subscription to the new suite of Office Professional Plus 2013 desktop applications.
 In essence, Office 365 offers the new Office 2013 suite for a $20 per month/user monthly subscription fee in lieu of the $XXX, disc/downloadable/key-based versions that we have all come to know and love (or not).
-You can also use Office 365 with many versions of Office or even without Office on your PC via the use of Web-based Office apps.
+You can also use Office 365 with older versions of Office (2010 and limited functionality with 2007) or even without Office on your PC via the use of Web-based Office apps.

 Depending on the subscription plans detailed below, all Office 365 plans also include a mix of subscriptions to hosted (cloud) versions of Microsoft’s Server products (e.g.: Exchange Server, SharePoint Server, and Lync Server) that are delivered and accessed over the Internet.

 These services provide Office 365 with cloud storage and collaboration (SkyDrive, SharePoint) for your Office 20XX applications and are available from many mobile devices via the Web browser of any PC.
 In other words, your data travels with you from PC to mobile device to PC.
 Once documents are uploaded or created in SkyDrive or SharePoint, you can open and edit (E3 plan only) any office-compatible files from within Web versions of Office applications from within an approved PC Web browser (Firefox, IE and Chrome–see “System Requirements” below) and some mobile Web browsers (with varying degrees of success).